 The persons named in the enclosed form of proxy will vote the shares in respect of which they are appointed in accordance with the instructions of the shareholders appointing them.
-In the absence of such instructions, such shares will be voted FOR the election of the proposed directors, and FOR the appointment of the proposed independent auditors (the "auditors"), the whole in accordance with the applicable headings in this Circular.
+In the absence of such instructions, such shares will be voted FOR the election of the proposed directors, FOR the appointment of the proposed independent external auditors (the "auditors"), and FOR the approval of the resolution attached as Appendix B approving the amendments to the terms of the deferred share units granted to Mr. Patrick Goodfellow on January 15, 2017, the whole in accordance with the terms contained in this Circular.